 Separate injection molding factories can create an intermediary (bridge) tooling that can be manufactured faster and then use it to make prototypes and test them Manufacturing prototypes by injection molding using this tooling will save a significant amount of time and an evaluation of the end product can be achieved.
 Aluminum, steel, and plastic rapid injection processes followed by CNC machining, Electrical Discharge Machining, and surface finishing will ensure that you get the perfect prototype in the shortest amount of time.

-An indisputable advantage of rapid injection moulding is that it can manufacture tens, hundreds or even thousands of prototypes for you once you’ve created the bridge tooling.
-That way you can speed up your pilot tests, give out a sample batch for people to test or make some small changes to ensure that once the product is approved for mass production, it won’t have any faults.
+An indisputable advantage of rapid injection molding is that it can manufacture tens, hundreds, or even thousands of prototypes for you once you’ve created the bridge tooling.
+That way you can speed up your pilot tests, give out a sample batch for people to test, or make some small changes to ensure that once the product is approved for mass production, it won’t have any faults.

 With an experienced team, and a stable aim to overcome all difficulties, it is possible to cut lead time by a large margin.
 As a result, customized rapid molded parts can be supplied within 2-5 weeks.

 Rapid Injection Molding | Low Volume Production as A Cost-Effective Solution

 The main feature of rapid injection molding is that it can be used to create a large batch (hundreds of parts for a first batch to be tested in live conditions) and make a small set of prototypes.
 Depending on the number of parts you need, variable tool life and molding process parameters can be advised.
 Low volume injection molding has become possible because of the new technology developments.

 Rapid injection molding is a leading technology that is a combination of conventional injection molding for mass production and top-notch rapid tooling techniques.
-The result is an advanced approach to prototype plastic molding that yields commercial quality cost-effective parts and brings new designs into the market faster and with fewer hurdles to overcome.
+A result is an advanced approach to prototype plastic molding that yields commercial quality cost-effective parts and brings new designs into the market faster and with fewer hurdles to overcome.

 Optimized Design for Manufacturability (DFM)